 - Some sites you access such as your Bank or work VPN probably have pretty decent security, so I’m not going to attack them.

-- However, other sites like the Hallmark e-mail greeting cards site, an online forum you frequent, or an e-commerce site you’ve shopped at might not be as well prepared.
+- However, other sites like the Hallmark e-mail greeting cards site, an online forum you frequent, or an e-commerce site or a cryptocurrency wallet you’ve shopped at might not be as well prepared.
 So those are the ones I’d work on.

 - So, all we have to do now is unleash Brutus, wwwhack, or THC Hydra on their server with instructions to try say 10,000 (or 100,000 – whatever makes you happy) different usernames and passwords as fast as possible.